Wolfgang Holzmair, Mag. Mag. O.Univ.-Prof.i.R.

 - 5020 Salzburg

-Equally in demand on the concert platform, he has sung with leading European and American orchestras, such as the Israel Philharmonic, Berlin Philharmonic, Vienna Symphony, Leipzig Gewandhaus, Cleveland and Concertgebouw Orchestras, the Orchestra of the Age of Enlightenment, etc. under eminent conductors including Blomstedt, Boulez, Chailly, von Dohnany, Frühbeck, de Burgos, Haitink, Harnoncourt, Norrington, Ozawa.
+Wolfgang Holzmair has worked with leading European and American orchestras, such as the Israel Philharmonic Orchestra, the Berlin Philharmonic, the Leipzig Gewandhaus Orchestra, the Budapest Festival Orchestra, the Cleveland Orchestra, the Orchestra of the Age of Enlightenment, the Vienna Symphonic and the Concertgebouw, under conductors like Blomstedt, Boulez, Chailly, Iván Fischer, Frühbeck de Burgos, Haitink, Harnoncourt, Norrington, Ozawa, etc.

 Extensive critically praised recording work in the field of opera and concert (including Grammy Award for the Brahms Ein deutsches Requiem under Herbert Blomstedt).

 Around 50 solo CDs (lieder, French mélodies from Haydn to Ernst Krenek as well as the major French composers).
 Over many years a special commitment to promoting the work of formerly persecuted, so-called “decadent” composers, demonstrated among other things by his CD recordings of Mittler, Zeisl, Schreker, Krenek, Kowalski and his Theresienstadt CD.

 Since 1998 has conducted a lieder and oratorio class at the Mozarteum.
 Master classes in Europe, North America and Asia.
 Jury member at prestigious competitions (Cardiff, Montreal, Oslo, Wigmore Hall in London).
 Artistic advisor and curator of several concert series.

 From autumn 2014 to the beginning of 2019 head of the Mozarteum International Summer Academy in Salzburg, introducing fundamental reforms in the artistic, educational and administrative areas.